Hyundai Santa Cruz Insurance Rates

 Wyoming | $1,296 | -$158 | -10.9% |

-Using high physical damage deductibles can save as much as $600 every year, while increasing your policy's liability limits will increase rates.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $358 more each year.
+Using high physical damage deductibles can save as much as $600 annually, whereas buying more liability protection will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will cost as much as $358 more per year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out at least $1,700 to $2,300 additional per year, depending on your age.
-High-risk driver insurance ranges as much as 43% to 131% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you are probably paying $1,700 to $2,300 extra per year, depending on your age.
+Hyundai Santa Cruz insurance for high-risk drivers ranges from 43% to 131% more than a normal policy.
 View High Risk Driver Rates

-With so much variability in rates, the best way to find out your exact price is to compare rates and see which company has the best rate.
-Each auto insurer uses a different method to calculate rates, and rates can be significantly different from one company to the next.
+With so much variability in rates, the only way to figure out which company is cheapest is to regularly compare rates from multiple companies.
+Each auto insurer uses a different method to calculate rates, so the rates can be significantly different from one company to the next.

 Model Year | Comprehensive | Collision | Liability | Total Premium |